Jaitely54/A.U.R.A/README.md

  1. **Programming Language:** Python

  2. **Libraries and Frameworks:**
-    2.1.)
-NLTK for NLP
+    1. NLTK for NLP
-    2.1.)SpeechRecognition and pyttsx3 for speech
+    2. SpeechRecognition and pyttsx3 for speech
-     2.1.)
-BeautifulSoup or Scrapy for web scraping 2.1.)
-Selenium for web automation
+    3. BeautifulSoup or Scrapy for web scraping
+    4. Selenium for web automation
-     2.1.)
-Calendar management libraries
+    5. Calendar management libraries
-   f.
-News and sports APIs
+    6. News and sports APIs
-   g.
-GUI libraries like Tkinter or PyQt5 h.Database libraries i.Machine learning libraries for specific functionalities
+    7. GUI libraries like Tkinter or PyQt5
+    8. Database libraries
+    9. Machine learning libraries for specific functionalities

  **Packaging**: PyInstaller